Metro Tunnel: Early planning

 A dispute between the federal and state government over the funding for the tunnel intensified in 2013, with the approach of that year's federal election.
 The state budget in early May revealed that none of the $50 million in planning money allocated the previous year had been spent, with new premier Denis Napthine deferring the project in favour of the East West Link.
-Despite this, with the release of the 2013 federal budget a week later, the government Gillard government committed $3 billion to the project on the condition that the state match the contribution.
-The remaining money was to be raised by a public-private partnership, with the possibility that the contractor could take over running of the line in addition to its construction.
+Despite this, with the release of the 2013 federal budget a week later, the Gillard government committed $3 billion to the project on the condition that the state match the contribution.
+The remaining money was to be raised by a public–private partnership, with the possibility that the contractor could take over running of the line in addition to its construction.
 However, federal opposition leader Tony Abbott declared that if he was elected in the 2013 federal election, no Commonwealth money would be spent on urban passenger rail, and that any commitment to the Melbourne Metro tunnel project would be revoked.

-Meanwhile, Public Transport Victoria's Network Development Plan Metropolitan Rail (NDPMR), released in early 2013, identified the Metro Tunnel as the centrepiece of a 20-year strategy for improving the Melbourne suburban rail network.
-The then CEO of Public Transport Victoria Ian Dobbs argued that any expansion of the system was "impossible" without vastly improved capacity in the core of the network.
+Meanwhile, Public Transport Victoria's Network Development Plan – Metropolitan Rail (NDPMR), released in early 2013, identified the Metro Tunnel as the centrepiece of a 20-year strategy for improving the Melbourne suburban rail network.
+Public Transport Victoria argued that any expansion of the system was "impossible" without vastly improved capacity in the core of the network.
 The NDPMR envisaged the tunnel's construction taking place from 2017 to 2022, enabling the segregation of the rail system into four independently operated lines, each with their own routes through the CBD.
 It also outlined a service plan for the tunnel, proposing an initial peak hour flow of 8 trains per hour in each direction.